Citizens – behold one of my most authentic, complex and delicious recipes ever to grace your table! 😀

 A small cut is bitten into the wrapper and the soup should be sucked out.
 The Xiaolongbao can be safely eaten whole after that.
 Eating the entire Xiaolongbao without doing this will cause hot soup to burst forth, burning the tongue and mouth.
-Beware, Citizens – that soup is indeed boiling hot and I still have the scar on my upper lip to prove it (I didn’t know what a Xiaolongbao was and foolishly put the entire dumpling into my mouth.
+Beware, (I didn’t know what a Xiaolongbao was and foolishly put the entire dumpling into my mouth.
 Live and learn!).

 Xiaolongbao were most likely first created in Nanxiang, outside Shanghai, around 1875.
 Although they can still be found there, it was in Taiwan that they began their global domination, thanks to a cooking-oil-store-turned-restaurant called Din Tai Fung.

 The owner of the restaurant happened to hire a chef who knew how to make xiaolongbao, which he churned out without recipes or measurements, until his gambling problems got in the way.
 Thankfully, before his epic meltdown, he taught his apprentices how to make them.
 Today, Din Tai Fung has restaurants all over the world and their xiaolongbao are considered definitive.